You may wish to see an introductory page to this section first.

 Dar-ul-hadis means "school of tradition" and is a medrese where students learn theological matters; this is true for all medrese, but usually teachings include other matters.

 The small mosque built by Ismail Aga Efendi who was Seyh-ul-Islam with Sultan Ahmet III, has not lost the religious purpose its founder gave it.
 Today it is at the centre of the most "pious" neighbourhood of Istanbul.
-Efendi is both a historical title given to Ottoman princes and members of the clergy and the modern Turkish substitute for "Hello!" when answering the phone.
+Efendi is a historical title given to Ottoman princes and members of the clergy.

 Plan of this section:

 Great Palace Mosaic Museum

 St. Saviour in Chora